 Hi!
 Welcome to my latest post.
-I’ve been living in Genoa (Genova in Italian) for about 2 months now, and here are all my recommendations of things to see and do…
+I’ve been living in Genoa (Genova in Italian) for about 2 months now, and here are my recommendations of things to do in Genoa…

 Getting to Genoa

 Air: Genoa has it’s own airport (Cristoforo Colombo) which is pretty close to the city centre.
 It costs €21 and takes 15 minutes.
 There is also a bus service which costs €5 and takes 30 minutes to the city centre.
 Another option is the bus which takes you to a nearby train station (€1.5, 30 minutes).
 You can also fly into one of Milan’s airports and take the train, which often works out cheaper.

 Train: Genoa has 2 central train stations, Brignole (South & East) and Principe (North & West).
 You can reach Genoa directly from all of Italy, and the South of France.